-The fear of change that people hold can be one of the biggest barriers to organisational change.
-Or to personal change.
+The fear of change can be one of the biggest barriers to change at work or in your personal life.

-can be useful to assess the broader situation, the time spent really understanding people's individual reactions allows you to intervene where they are at.
+While a force field analysis can assess the broader situation the time spent really understanding people's reactions allows you to intervene where they are at.

 Encouraging the involvement of employees early in the change process and allowing them to be part of the process also leads to lower levels of resistance to change and higher acceptance and engagement in the change.